Lucyjpjones/lj-fscr/testing.md

 <u>Add to bag functionality</u>

 I checked that my add to bag function was working by selecting a range of products and programmes and adding them to the bag to check there was no errors.
 Whilst creating this function I did experience difficulty adding from using id's to target products from different apps.
-I rectified this by adding in category to the url so i could differentiate products from programmes.
+I rectified this by adding in category to the url so I could differentiate products from programmes.

 <u>View bag functionality</u>